stephengold/SkyControl/README.md

  5. Enable the `SkyControl` instance.
  6. Test and tune as necessary.

-The SkyControl Library depends on [the Heart Library][heart], which in turn depends on the standard jme3-core library from jMonkeyEngine.
+The SkyControl Library depends on the standard "jme3-effects" library from jMonkeyEngine and [the Heart Library][heart], which in turn depends on the standard "jme3-core" library.

 For projects built using Maven or [Gradle], it is sufficient to specify the dependency on the SkyControl Library.
 The build tools should automatically resolve the remaining dependencies.

-#### Gradle-built projects
+### Gradle-built projects

 Add to the project’s "build.gradle" file: